 Would You Trust An AI Bot To Hire Your Team?
 Gen.T Honourees Weigh In

-Both 2016 and 2017 have been paradoxically billed as ‘the year of AI’.
+The last few years have all been billed as ‘the year of AI’.
 Wherever you stand on the precise timeline, the speed of AI’s shift from plot of a bad sci-fi film to a very real technology—with the potential to impact every aspect of your business—is staggering.

 In the two years since Amazon brought machine learning into our living rooms with its intelligent personal assistant Alexa, we’ve increasingly relied on AI to determine who we date, where we travel, what we watch—even the temperature in our homes.

 The technology is set to become increasingly pervasive.
-The market for AI, which was US$8 billion in 2016, is expected to grow to 47 billion by 2020, according to research firm IDC, impacting practically every industry in the process.
+The market for AI, which was US$8 billion in 2016, is expected to grow to 47 billion by the end of this year, according to research firm IDC, impacting practically every industry in the process.

 A key area where AI has had an immediate impact is corporate recruitment.
 Artificial intelligence is disrupting hiring processes across the board, from machines that comb through thousands of CVs in seconds to software that can analyse a candidate’s performance in a video interview.
 Systems such as HireVue, which is already being used by multinationals including Goldman Sachs and Unilever, analyse word choice, tone of voice and facial movements to screen candidates before they’re seen by a recruiter.